Top 20 Best Korean Films of All Time

 A quiet pawnshop keeper with a murky past takes on a drug/organ trafficking ring in the hope of saving a child who is his only friend.
-It’s an explosive korean thriller with gut-busting adrenalin, richly choreographed violence, gorgeous cinematography and real heart.
+It’s an explosive Korean thriller with gut-busting adrenaline, richly choreographed violence, gorgeous cinematography and real heart.
 And, of course, some comedy gems.
 I can’t help feeling that Korean films are typically much better at genre-twisting than Hollywood.
 Fans of the Luc Besson thriller Leon will certainly love this.

 Buy Mother [DVD]

 You know what?
 After a slow start, this quirky Korean thriller is not entirely unlike Twin Peaks, with its rich and varied cast of very unusual townsfolk.
-The murder mystery focuses on a mother’s attempts to clear her son’s name when he is implicated in a killing on the grounds that he is simple.
+The murder mystery focuses on a mother’s attempts to clear her son’s name when he is implicated in a killing on the grounds that he has a mental disability.
 As well as being an excellent mystery with neat plot twists, it features fantastic performances… and it’s the kind of movie where you really wouldn’t be surprised if David Lynch’s Log Lady turned up.

 11. The Host

 Buy The Host [DVD]

 Some people moan about The Host because they say it’s too patchy.
 Certainly, it’s many films rolled into one.
 It’s not really the horror film people claim it to be – it can be easier to think of as more of a Korean monster movie.
 But it’s got fantastic CGI, and it’s really well shot, and it’s very funny, and the second half of the film isn’t just a witty and well-paced monster movie but also a massive satire on the failings of Korean government and society.
 All that in one film?
-Bonus.
+Excellent.